Quebec Autoroute 15: Northern section

-After its concurrency with A-40, the northern section of A-15 is the main highway route to the Laurentians or Laurentides, until it downgrades to Route 117.
+After its concurrency with A-40, the northern section of A-15 is the main highway route to the Laurentian Mountains or Laurentides, until it downgrades to Route 117.
 It also links up to the northern suburbs of Montreal, as well as provides a connection to the A-440, A-640 and the A-50 in Mirabel.
 The first section from A-40 to Saint-Jérôme was opened on August 29, 1959 (source Montreal Star Aug.
 29, 1959, page 3) as a toll road, although the tolls were removed in 1985.
 This section was also the first to be designed as an autoroute in the province.
 It was named Autoroute Montréal-Laurentides during the 1960s.

 Over the next years, it was extended north to Sainte-Agathe-des-Monts as a new connection to touristic and skiing destinations in the Laurentides including in Saint-Sauveur, Sainte-Adèle and Estérel.
 In the future, it is possible that the A-15 may continue even farther north, past Mont-Tremblant, as Route 117 is already an at-grade expressway with a freeway bypass of Mont-Tremblant completed, and the name Autoroute des Laurentides is also recognized on the freeway bypass (and exit numbers continue).
 This section is numbered separately from the southern section as if it were a different route.
 The northern route is also part of the Trans-Canada Highway.